Fawziyya Abu Khalid: Critical reception

 Fawziyya Abu Khalid has been criticized for writing candidly about women's bodies and for publicly paying tribute to writers.

 Although she was expected as a female poet to establish a persona in her work that would maintain anonymity, she instead decided to use her own voice as the speaker in her poetry.
 Critics found it unacceptable for a woman to write in her own voice, and therefore ridiculed Abu Khalid.
 Several conservative groups attacked her political themes and thoughts on women's education and liberation, and pushed for her work to be banned in Saudi Arabia.

-Press coverage

-In addition to her poetry, Fawziyya Abu Khalid is notable for publicly taking a stance on today's human rights issues.